Connecting Through SSH

 chmod 600 authorized_keys

-9. Add the public SSH key visible in the Hevo UI to the authorized_keys file using a text editor of your choice.
+9. Add the public SSH host key visible in the Hevo UI to the authorized_keys file using a text editor of your choice.

 2. Allow port access